mohamedaliabid10/SmartCushion-Rasp/README.md

 This code in on the raspberry pi

 14/06/2024:
-influx , nodered are in images . \n to execute the full project you need to: activate v-env "cushion" with "conda activate cushion" run all the file.py in the "fsr folder"
+influx , nodered are in images . to execute the full project you need to: activate v-env "cushion" with "conda activate cushion" run all the file.py in the "fsr folder"